Last updated on June 18th, 2025 at 06:46 pm

 - Designate a “safe room” with strong walls and least exposed to outside elements (no windows, for example.)

-- Fill the bathtub(s) with water that can be used for flushing toilets.
+- Fill bathtubs with water for flushing toilets.

 - Fill pots, pans and other kitchen containers with water for drinking and washing.

-- Unplug appliances you don’t need but leave the circuit breaker on until the house loses power.
-When you lose power, turn off the breaker.
-Turn it back on when power is restored.
+- Unplug appliances you don’t need but leave circuit breakers on until the house loses power.
+When you lose power, turn off breakers.
+Turn back on when power is restored.

 - Keep refrigerator and freezer doors closed as much as possible.
-Fill plastic storage bags 3/4 full with water and place in the freezer to fill in spaces.
-(Water expands while freezing, and you don’t want the bags to pop open.)
+Fill plastic storage bags 3/4 full with water and place in the freezer.
+Leave space in bags for water to expand.

 - Have a cooler on standby for items you use frequently to avoid opening and closing the fridge.